mariostrbac/pneumonia-detection-in-chest-xrays/README.md

 In the data preprocessing step, samples from the dataset are resized to a shape (64,64), normalized and converted to the RGB color space.
 To reduce the classification bias caused by data imbalance, class weights are applied.

 The classifier used is the VGG-19 model with weights pre-trained on the ImageNet dataset.
 This network is supported in the Keras library, along with a transfer learning workflow performed in the project.
-The workflow consists of two phases, the first includes optimizing only the output (classification) layer, while the second includes retraining (fine-tuning) the entire network with a much smaller learning rate.
+The workflow consists of two phases, the first includes optimizing the output (classification) layer only, while the second includes retraining (fine-tuning) the entire network with much smaller learning rate.
 The training is performed in 25 epochs in the first phase and one final fine-tuning epoch in the second.

 Evaluation of the model is performed with accuracy, precision, recall and f1-score metrics on the validation set.
-Confusion matrices and other appropriate plots are used to further describe obtained results.
+Confusion matrices and other appropriate plots are used to further describe obtained results as well.

 # Chest X-Ray Images
 The dataset used in the project is available on [Kaggle](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) and [Mendeley](https://data.mendeley.com/datasets/rscbjbr9sj/2) and it contains  5856 labeled pediatric chest X-ray images, distributed in **two classes**: